 It has plenty of independent shops

 Most of Cowbridge High Street and the roads off it are lined with little independent shops.
-Dig into the fashion and furniture archives at Happy Days vintage homestore, pick out speciality ingredients at the Elephant & Bun Deli or put together a souvenir bouquet at Gail Armitage florists.
+Dig into the fashion and furniture archives at Happy Days Vintage Homestore or put together a souvenir bouquet at Gail Armytage Florists.

 If you'd rather go to well-known high street stores, a few of them have cropped up including WH Smith, Costa and Rohan.
 However, I'd recommend seeking out something special from one of the local traders first.

 You won't go hungry in Cowbridge, even if you're a fussy eater (I'm a vegan and even I don't struggle there).
 Whatever the time of day, there's somewhere to refuel.
 For a morning coffee and light breakfast or lunch, there's The Penny Farthing.

 For a pint, you can't beat The Bear in my opinion.
 It has the charm of an old country pub, with open fires and a beer garden plus a decent range of drinks on the bar. "

 In the evening, I'd opt for Bar 44.
 It's a tapas and cocktail bar with dishes that never fail to be delicious, plus they're all for people to share plates and have fun while dining.
 For a pint, you can't beat The Bear in my opinion.
 It has the charm of an old country pub, with open fires and a beer garden plus a decent range of drinks on the bar.

 It's less than 10 miles from the sea, and 20 miles from Cardiff

 Not to take you away from the place, but Cowbridge is well-located for lots of other places to visit.
 Just a short drive will take you to the vast golden beaches of Ogmore By Sea and Southerndown, the lighthouse at Nash Point or the cliffs of Llantwit Major.